 Backward Compatibility: What Actually Changes

-The most important engineering property of Permit3 from an upgrade perspective: it implements the full Permit2 interface.
-Every function Permit2 exposes is present on Permit3 with the same signature and the same semantics.
-That means:
+Permit3 implements the full Permit2 interface.
+Every function Permit2 exposes is present on Permit3 with the same signature and the same semantics, so any spender contract that accepts Permit2 signatures can swap the contract address and accept both Permit2-style and Permit3-style signatures with no user-facing changes.

 This is the pragmatic choice that makes adoption realistic.
 A team that already shipped Permit2 does not need to re-audit their spender contract logic to upgrade to Permit3.
 The signature verification path is the same.
 The new capabilities (Merkle proofs, expanded allowance modes, multi-token) are opt-in.